29-11-2016 | di COOPI

 Natural calamities and man-made disasters.
 For people who live in a crisis, forced to survive with little resources or displaced from their abodes, the past has no more importance.
 The emergency situation forces everybody to look constantly at the present.

-In South Central Somalia, in relation to the project "Integrated emergency preparedness and response for population in emergencies and crisis in South Central Somalia" supported by ECHO (Directorate-General for European Civil Protection and Humanitarian Aid Operations), COOPI helps crisis affected population to look to the future.
+In South Central Somalia, in relation to the project "Integrated emergency preparedness and response for population in emergencies and crisis in South Central Somalia" supported by ECHO (the EU Humanitarian Aid), COOPI helps crisis affected population to look to the future.

 The project on one hand contributes to save human lives through provision of timely, appropriate life-saving interventions and protection of livelihood assets (livestock, farmfields); on the other it aims to strengthen their capacity to have increased preparedness and improved resilience to minimize the impact of future disasters.